sofiafer08/CyberHojaldre/Mobility_Management/README.md

 ### Chassis

 We use a custom **3D printed PETG chassis** designed using Fusion 360.
-This vehicle frame is custom fitted with a space for our **two Slot 18650 Battery Holder**, an **Arduino UNO R4 WiFi** holder, a bracket for our **3V–6V Dual Axis TT Gear Motor**, a LEGO compatible 3x9 Technic axle hole plate to secure our steering'S **Geekservo 2kg 360° servo** and the **HUSKYLENS Smart Vision Sensor's** mount, holes for our **HC-SR04 Ultrasonic Distance Sensors** and a mount for our **TCS3200 Color Sensor Module**.
+This vehicle frame is custom fitted with a space for our **two Slot 18650 Battery Holder**, an **Arduino UNO R4 WiFi** holder, a bracket for our **3V–6V Dual Axis TT Gear Motor**, a LEGO compatible 3x9 Technic axle hole plate to secure our steering's **Geekservo 2kg 360° servo** and the **HUSKYLENS Smart Vision Sensor's** mount, holes for our **HC-SR04 Ultrasonic Distance Sensors** and a mount for our **TCS3200 Color Sensor Module**.
 This simple design gives us ease of repair, high ground clearance and torsional rigidity.
 It's an effective design which adapts to our robot's needs.

 ### Rear Axle